 Smoke, health and household energy

-More than two billion people cook using solid fuels – twigs, agricultural residues, dung, coal, etc – leading to over 1.6 million people dying as a direct result of indoor air pollution.
-The technology to burn these fuels – three-stone fires or rudimentary stoves – results in poor combustion efficiency and high levels of indoor air pollution (IAP).
-Respirable particulates – small particles of smoke which get into the lungs – are considered to be the most dangerous pollutant, and carbon monoxide is another known hazard.
-(Figures: WHO, 2002)
+More than three billion people cook using solid fuels - twigs, agricultural residues, dung, coal, etc - leading to over 4 million people dying as a direct result of indoor air pollution.
+The technology to burn these fuels - three-stone fires or rudimentary stoves - results in poor combustion efficiency and high levels of indoor air pollution (IAP).
+Respirable particulates - small particles of smoke which get into the lungs - are considered to be the most dangerous pollutant, and carbon monoxide is another known hazard.

 The purpose of this research project is to support large numbers of people living in poverty, especially women and children, to reduce the major health risks caused by smoke from kitchen fires, through awareness of the dangers of smoke and interventions to alleviate it.

-This publication describes a UK-Government funded research project done by Practical Action (formerly ITDG) in three very different communities under a Department for International Development (DFID) research grant.
+This publication describes a UK-Government funded research project done by Practical Action (under its former name of ITDG) in three very different communities under a Department for International Development (DFID) research grant.
 Practical Action has developed a framework to strengthen those living in poverty to work together, participating in all levels of the decision making process and leading to a sound redistribution and management of resources.
 Women in particular are supported through this approach.
 The project has worked with around 30 households in each country, comprising:

 a peri-urban district in Kenya

 a village community in a high cold region in Nepal

 a community of displaced persons around Kassala in Sudan.